 - who display or offer any ‘pre-packed food’ for sale on their own e-commerce platform or on the marketplace based model of e-commerce have to show clearly the ‘principal display panel’ of such pre-packed food except batch number/lot number, best before, expiry date, date of manufacturing/packing and MRP.

-- dealing in fresh produce will provide an indicative image of the same produce to the e-commerce FBOs for displaying on their platform to enable the consumers to recognize the product
+- dealing in fresh produce will provide an indicative image of the same product to the e-commerce FBOs for displaying on their platform to enable the consumers to recognize the product

 - Mandatory food information mentioned in the FSS Act, Rules and Regulations shall be provided to the consumers without charging supplementary costs and should be available before the purchase is concluded.